DioxusLabs/dioxus/docs/cli/src/cmd/serve.md

 # Serve

-`dioxsu serve` can start a dev server (include hot-reload tool) to run the project.
+The `dioxus serve` can start a dev server (include hot-reload tool) to run the project.

 ```
 dioxus-serve